Here is the question every faculty member needs to answer: Does your assignment still measure what it claims to measure when a student uses AI?

 What you assess: Scientific methodology, precision of procedural description, ability to distinguish between generic and replicable writing, and independent performance.

-Example 3: Business / Marketing (AI-Integrated, Comparative Analysis Pattern)
+Example 3: Business / Marketing (AI-Collaborative, Comparative Analysis Pattern)

 Traditional assignment: "Create a comprehensive marketing plan for a product of your choice."